jasondurbin/PhasedArrayVisualizer/README.md

 [Try it!](https://jasondurbin.github.io/PhasedArrayVisualizer/)

-While, this is intended to be a demo; however, you're welcome to view the source code.
+While this is intended to be a demo, you're welcome to view the source code.

 ## License